SS Colgate Victory: World War II

 SS Colgate Victory was loaded full with 6,000 pounds of blockbuster bomb 500 lb. bombs and sent to help with the Battle of Okinawa and the planned invasion of Japan.
 She delivered the bombs to Marshall Islands at Enewetak Atoll base and then some bombs to the Caroline Island base.
 The Ulithi Atoll in the Caroline Islands was used as a staging base for the invasion of Okinawa.
 She was close enough to see the atomic bombings of Hiroshima and Nagasaki on August 6 and 9, 1945.
 She survived the October 1945 Louise typhoon.
 June 19, 1945 the SS Tate sent a Medical Officers to help a crew member of Colgate Victory, just as they pass the International Date Line in the Pacific.
-In 1947 she helped in the rescue of a ship that hit a reef near Iwo Jima, all 39 persons aboard the wrecked cargo freighter were move to small boat and transferred to the SS Colgate Victory.
+In 1947 she helped in the rescue of a ship that hit a reef near Iwo Jima, all 39 persons aboard the wrecked cargo freighter were moved to small boat and transferred to the SS Colgate Victory.
 She returned them to Los Angeles Colgate Victory arrived to San Francisco from Manila on March 2, 1947.

 Post war use

-She was sold on May 25, 1948 to Pacific Transport Lines of San Francisco and renamed SS Hong Kong Transport for $996,160.37.
+She was sold on May 25, 1948, to Pacific Transport Lines of San Francisco and renamed SS Hong Kong Transport for $996,160.37.
 In 1957 sold to the Pacific Transport Lines renamed her SS Illinois.
 In 1958 she was sold to the States Steamship Co, San Francisco.
 In 1961 she was sold to the US Department of Commerce and laid up in San Francisco.
 In 1962 she was sold to the West Coast SS Company in Portland, Ore. renamed SS Oregon Victory used as a Merchant Mariner ship again.
 In 1964 she was sold to Saxis SS Co and renamed the SS Ridgefield Victory used as a Merchant Mariner ship.
 In 1966 she was sold Standard Steamship Corp, Wilmington, Del. kept name Ridgefield Victory used as a Merchant Mariner ship.
-Ridgefield Victory was on Bangkok, Thailand, on January 12, 1967 when one of the Merchant Mariner seaman deserted she, court case came to be due to this action.
+Ridgefield Victory was on Bangkok, Thailand, on January 12, 1967, when one of the Merchant Mariner seaman deserted she, court case came to be due to this action.
 In 1968 she was transfer back to the U.S. Maritime Administration and laid up.
 She was scrapped in Dec. of 1969 in Bilbao, Spain.